Breakeven

 Degradation & Rate Escalation

-Panels lose about 0.5% of output every year — a 25-year-old panel still produces ~88% of its day-one rating.
+Panels lose about 0.5% of output every year; a 25-year-old panel still produces roughly 88% of its day-one rating.
 We compound that loss year over year so production drops gradually across the projection.

-Utility rates have climbed ~3%/yr historically, which actually accelerates payback the longer you own the system.
+Utility rates have climbed about 3 percent per year historically, which actually accelerates payback the longer you own the system.
 Each year the system saves you more dollars per kWh even as it produces slightly fewer kWh.

 yrN kWh = yr1 kWh × (1 − degr)^(N−1)